STARIONGROUP/COMET-SDK-Community-Edition/README.md

 The CDP4JsonFileDal library is a C# library that provides an implementation of ECSS-E-TM-10-25A Annex C.3, the JSON Exchange File Format.
 This file format is a ZIP archive in which a number of files are stored that each contain one or more ECSS-E-TM-10-25 objects that are serialized in the form of a JSON array of JSON objects.
 The CDP4JsonFileDal library can be used to read from such a ZIP archive, and to create such a ZIP archive.
 The ZIP archive is typically used to exchange complete models between organizations.

+## CDP4ServicesDal

+The CDP4ServicesDal library is a C# library that provides an implementation of ECSS-E-TM-10-25A Annex C.2, the JSON REST API, which includes concepts that are specific to the CDP4.
+These CDP4 specific items are pure extensions of ECSS-E-TM-10-25A.
+The CDP4ServicesDal library can only be used to communicate with a CDP4 Services instance, dedicated HTTP headers are used to verify that the REST API is indeed a CDP4 Services instance.

 # License

 The libraries contained in the CDP4-SDK Community Edition are provided to the community under the GNU Affero General Public License.
 The CDP4 Community Edition, which makes use of the CDP4-SDK Community Edition, relies on open source and proprietary licensed components.
 Some of these components have a license that is not compatible with the GPL or AGPL.
 For these components Additional permission under GNU GPL version 3 section 7 are granted.
 See the license files for the details.
 The license can be found [here](LICENSE).